Programme Enrolment and Management

 All paid iOS apps are available through the Volume Purchase Programme for Education.
 This does not include in-app purchases.

-Are all books in the iBookstore available in the Volume Purchase Programme Education Store?
+Are all the books in iBooks available in the Volume Purchase Programme Education Store?

 Books from participating publishers are available through the Volume Purchase Programme.
 You can search the Volume Purchase Programme Education Store to see if the book you’re looking for is available for volume purchasing.